syusui-s/gmpromisify/README.md

 ### Use as npm package

-The functions run only in the browser with some UserScript extension.
-You'll need to use some bundler to import this library into your UserScript.
+It's needed to use some bundler to import this library into your UserScript.

 ```sh
 $ npm install @syusui-s/gmpromisify